-Our Injectable Training, Foundation through to Level 7 BOTOX® have arrived in Scotland!
+Our Injectable Training, Foundation through to Level 7 BOTOX® have arrived in Scotland – SQA Level 11!
 We are now offering Botox Courses in Glasgow for Nurses, Midwives, Doctors, Dentists and Other Healthcare Professionals.
 Are you ready to up-skill your cosmetic therapies offering?
 The demand for non-invasive aesthetics procedures such as BOTOX® has grown phenomenally over the last few years in the UK.
 Naturally, with increase in demand comes an increase in the need for qualified practitioners.

 Our London based Medical Aesthetics Training Academy (MATA) is now bringing its expertise in training and certification to key cities of Britain.
-We will now be offering Botox Training Courses in Glasgow, the latest centre offering the outstanding, government-aligned learning sessions for BOTOX®.
+Glasgow, the latest centre offering the outstanding, government-aligned learning sessions for BOTOX®.

-If you are living in Scotland, the Glasgow region or the very north of England you will no longer need to travel far to get the very best in aesthetics training and practice.
+If you are living in Scotland, or the very north of England you will no longer need to travel far to get the very best in aesthetics training and practice.

 BOTOX® Training Courses Glasgow